monksoftware/guides/style/rspec/README.md

 * Do not nest context too deep
 * Use shared examples where appropriate
 * Use metaprogramming for testing same code for multiple input values.
 [Example][metaprogramming-example]
+* Try to keep each assertion in separate example (exception: asserting on attributes of hashes, records etc).

 [braces-example]: /style/rspec/braces.rb
 [metaprogramming-example]: /style/rspec/metaprogramming.rb